 Relative Measurements Principle

-Consequently, with conversion coefficient of the reference accelerometer we can define conversion coefficient of the calibrated accelerometer:
+Consequently, using the known value of the reference accelerometer conversion ratio we can define the conversion ratio of the calibrated accelerometer:

-To ensure precision and convergence of results obtained during the tests by comparison with a reference sensor, it is necessary the follow MI 1873 guidelines.
+To ensure precision and convergence of results obtained during the tests by comparison with a reference sensor, it is necessary to follow MI 1873 guidelines.